HAsaad-glitch/GS/README.md

 1. **Maintain a pool of proxies** (residential, datacenter, mobile).
 2. **Rotate proxies** on each request or after a certain threshold of requests/time.
 3. **Monitor error codes** (403, 429, captchas) and automatically switch to new IPs if bans or rate limits occur.
-4. **Integration with Orchestrator**: The Orchestrator can call “getProxy” from this agent each time it needs to fetch a page.
+4. **Integration with Orchestrator**: The Orchestrator can call "getProxy" from this agent each time it needs to fetch a page.

 **Implementation Detail**:
 - Could be a **microservice** or library.